*Here is an example of a large, wall-hanging Telavox with striking on a bell. The hinged rear door has been removed to show the movement.

 Here is a front view of the typical Telavox dial and hands used on most of their clocks.

-On the right below can be seen the rear of the case.
-Many Telavox clocks have a round steel backplate which can be easily removed by rotation.
-The keyhole screw-holes allow easy removal without tools when the two small protruding knobs, fitted for this purpose, are used to gain leverage.
+Below can be seen the rear of the case.
+Many Telavox clocks have a round steel backplate which can be easily removed by slight rotation.
+The keyhole screw-holes in the back plate allow easy removal without tools.
+Two small protruding knobs (provided for this purpose) are used to gain leverage.
+Note the strike silencing lever at 9 o' clock. (this is only found here on bell strike models)

 Post a Comment